 - Click a visualization type in the list.

 - To return to the previous visualization, click the Visualization type button , and choose the visualization from the list.

 Change the title of the card

 By default, cards are assigned a title based on the order in which they are created, for example Card 1, Card 2, and so on.
 You can provide a more meaningful title if you wish.
 You can see a card title when the card is not selected.

 - If you have selected the card, click outside the card to unselect it.

 - Enter a new title, and click Enter (or click off the card).

 Hide a card header

-Hidden headers will remain hidden by default on a shared page.
-The Show and Hide buttons are available in the page viewer to allow access to the buttons on the toolbar.
+Hidden headers will remain hidden by default on a published report.
+The Show and Hide buttons are available in the report viewer to allow access to the buttons on the toolbar.
 The header will automatically be hidden again when a card is deactivated.
-Therefore, the card title will never be seen in the page viewer if the header was hidden when the page was shared.
+Therefore, the card title will never be seen in the report viewer if the header was hidden when the report was published.